RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Important Questions 2.md

 ### Question # 1 - Which	concept	of	cloud	computing	pertains	to	the	ability	for	a	cloudcustomer	and	users	to	access	their	services	through	a	variety	of	different devices	and	locations?
 A.	Interoperability
 B.	Open	source
-C.	Broad	network	access
+**C.**	Broad	network	access
 D.	Single	sign-on

-### Question # 2 - Your	new	contract	with	a	customer	requires	the	certification	ofcryptographic	modules	used	within	your	systems	and	applications.
+### Question # 2 - Your	new	contract	with	a	customer	requires	the	certification	of cryptographic	modules	used	within	your	systems	and	applications.
 Which certification	framework	would	be	the	MOST	appropriate	to	utilize	to comply	with	the	contractual	requirements?
-A.	FIPS	140-2
+**A.**	FIPS	140-2
 B.	NIST	SP	800-53
 C.	SOC	2
 D.	ISO/IEC	27001